YAMAHA RIVA 50 / SALIENT (CA50)

 A few other noteworthy attributes include a remarkably low dry weight of 121 lbs.
 Most 50cc scooters are in the 160 - 200lbs range with the steel bodied Vespa’s being at the high end of that.
 Also, the CA50 has a nice low seat height of just 28 inches.
 That combined with the light weight of this scooter means it should be a good scooter for smaller riders.

 The CA50 compares rather well to other scooters of its era, primarily Honda’s Aero 50.
 Other than the lack of storage (which the Aero 50 has in abundance) the Riva 50 compares closely.
 Both scooters have automatic oil injection, automatic choke, CVT transmissions, great reliability and top speeds around 35mph.
 If the storage difference isn’t an issue for you, base your choice on styling, condition and price.

 Compared to more recent 50’s, the Riva 50 does a little worse at the fuel pump and its going to be less reliable considering examples are about 30 years old now.
 The best ones to buy are the ones that have been driven regularly but still have low miles.
 Both high milage machines (ie. +10,000 miles) and machines that have sat for long periods (ie. 5+ years) can require some attention.
 Generally once you get them working well then they’ll continue to perform reliably.
 Parts are still fairly easy to come by, both on eBay and from Yamaha.

-OWNER REVIEWS - Browse the Yamaha Riva 50 Owner Reviews
+OWNER REVIEWS (2) - Browse Riva 50 Reviews BROCHURE SCANS - Vintage Riva 50 Literature